The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Business growth stalls until identity is resolved

 He’d seen this pattern kill a competitor’s trajectory.
-Agency founder hit $135K, fought identity conflict for 11 months, burned out, and sold the business at a discount.
-The cost of avoiding the transition.
+An agency founder hit $135K, fought the identity conflict for 11 months, burned out, and sold the business at a discount—the cost of avoiding the transition.

 Viggo refused that path.
-He found the answer in predictive diagnostics, CEO role definition, and scale preparation systems.
-16 weeks to complete the identity transformation before the crisis hit.
+He found the answer in predictive diagnostics, CEO role definition, and scale preparation systems, and spent 16 weeks completing the identity transformation before the crisis hit.

 Week 1-4: Identity Work (Redefining Success, Value, Contribution)

-Identity doesn’t shift through logic alone.
-Viggo needed to redefine what “successful founder” meant at his stage.
+Identity doesn’t shift through logic alone; Viggo had to redefine what “successful founder” meant for his current stage.

-The reveal: His “value” wasn’t as critical as he believed.
-The team delivered 85% of its quality without him.
-The 10% gap didn’t justify 20 hours weekly of his time.
+The reveal was simple but uncomfortable: his “value” wasn’t as critical as he believed, because the team could deliver about 85% of his quality without him, and that 10% gap did not justify 20 hours of his week.

-The realization: The work only he could do was CEO work, not consultant work.
-But he’d been spending 80% of his time on work that the team could handle.
+The realization landed: the work only he could do was CEO work, not consultant work, yet he had been spending about 80% of his time on tasks the team could already handle.

 Operator Viggo (got me to $128K):